Security best practices

-- SeekTable bult-in sign-on (login box) uses a standard MVC Core cookie-based authentication provider.
+- SeekTable built-in sign-in (login box) uses a standard MVC Core cookie-based authentication provider.

-- When report is shared (with "Team Sharing" or published to web or embeded with iFrame) viewers cannot access cube's configuration details (like connection string or SQL query template) in any way.
+- When report is shared (with "Team Sharing" / published to web with a public link / embeded with iFrame) viewers cannot access cube's configuration details like connection string or SQL query template in any way.

 - DB query can be affected only with explicitly-placed report parameters placeholders.
 SQL injections are not possible: parameters values are passed as ADO.NET command parameters (exception is usage of

-Sql.Raw function in parameter's "Expression" - it should be used carefully).
+Sql.Raw function in the parameter's "Expression" - it should be used carefully).